-By the time they'd reached Jack's table, only a matter of seconds, the other man was absolutely livid, pointing at the blonde waitress from before, who was picking up remnants of broken glass and stacking it on a tray.
+By the time they'd reached Jack's table, only a matter of seconds, the other man was absolutely livid, pointing at the blonde waitress Jack had been introducing himself to earlier, who was picking up remnants of broken glass and stacking it on a tray.

 Rose crouched down to the waitress, who looked mortified.

 The waitress nodded slightly.
 "Yes, thank you miss," she continued cleaning up.

 "You ran into her, she was just doing her job-" Jack insisted firmly.